-Each student must have a pair of tennis shoes for physical education.
-These shoes must be clean, free of gravel, and must not have dark soles.
+A "School Supply" list is printed in the district newsletter each summer and can be located on the school website.
+Each student must have a pair of tennis shoes for physical education to be kept in their locker.
+These shoes must be clean, free of gravel, and must have non-skid soles.